Krystana/Docker-Tweetbot-Pipeline/README.md

 02/21

-In this repository you can have a look at the projects I realised so far.
+In my repositories you can have a look at the projects I realised so far.

 I just started coding recently and in the moment I am attending the SPICED ACADEMY Data Science Bootcamp --> https://www.spiced-academy.com/en/program/data-science.